shreelakshmijoshi/iudx-acl-apd-public/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have rebased recently merged pull requests

-* Please delete the content that are not relevant.
+* Please delete the content that is not relevant.